 Summing up

-In general, I feel that a car is very much preferable when staying here.
+In general, I feel that a car is almost essential when staying at La Petit Foret.
 It helps you make the most of your time on a short break, and gives you greater flexibility on a longer break.
-If you really want to not use a car, it may be better to stay in central Chamonix to make shopping and eating out easier.
+If you really want to not use a car, I advise staying in central Chamonix to make shopping and eating out easier.